2.0 Stamped Stationery

 Stamps, including stamped paper (cards and envelopes), that are damaged or otherwise unusable for postage (because of humidity, moisture, or other causes) while in a customer‘s possession may be exchanged only for an equal number of stamps, or stamped paper, alike and of the same denomination.
 Unusable stamps, including stamped paper, accepted from a customer must be those on sale at Post Offices within 12 months before the transaction.
 Quantities of the same denomination totaling over $10 (i.e., sheets, coils, booklets) must be returned in the same configuration as when bought.
-Except as provided in item e, each such transaction is limited to $100 worth of postage from each customer.
+Except as provided in items d. and e., each such transaction is limited to $100 worth of postage from each customer.
 These additional conditions apply to exchanges of damaged or unusable stamps or stamped paper:

-a.
-Only the buyer may exchange stamped paper with a printed return address or other matter printed by the buyer.
+- Only the buyer may exchange stamped paper with a printed return address or other matter printed by the buyer.

-b.
-Stamped envelopes (mutilated no more than is necessary to remove contents): Postage value plus value of any added postage due to a price increase or for additional service.
+- Stamped envelopes (mutilated no more than is necessary to remove contents): Postage value plus value of any added postage due to a price increase or for additional service.

-c.
-Unmutilated single and double stamped cards: 85% of postage value, plus full value of postage added.
+- Unmutilated single and double stamped cards: 85% of postage value, plus full value of postage added.
 Unused double stamped cards printed for reply should not be separated but, if they are separated in error and the buyer presents both halves, the cards may be redeemed.
 Reply halves of double stamped cards returned to sender outside of the mail are not redeemable by the original buyer, even though the reply half received no postal service.

-d.
-Stamps affixed to commercial envelopes and postcards: 90% of postage value.
+- Postage stamps (ordinary or precanceled when applicable) affixed to commercial envelopes and postcards: 90% of postage value.
 Envelopes and postcards must be in substantially whole condition and in lots of at least 50 of the same denomination and value.

-e.
-Unused precanceled stamps in full coils and in full sheets redeemed from precanceled permit holders: 90% of postage value.
+- Unused precanceled stamps in full coils and in full sheets redeemed from precanceled permit holders: 90% of postage value.